high school field trips nyc

 If your school is a designated Title 1 school, we offer a Title 1 discount of $18 per student.
 Pack your own lunch and eat at Genius Gems NYC for an additional 30 minutes, for a total cost of $25 per student ($20 per student for Title 1 Schools).
 No charge for chaperones.

-13. PDF FAQs Regarding School Trips
+15. PDF FAQs Regarding School Trips

 Type of Trip Elementary School Middle School High School Routine Day Trips within NYC 1 staff member + 2 additional adults for up to 30 students For each additional 1-10 students, an additional adult is required.
 1 staff member + 2 additional adults for up to 30 students For each additional 1- 15 students, an additional adult is

-15. New York City STEM Trips
+17. Free New York City Field Trips

-16. Educational School Trip
+19. Educational School Trip

 Cathedral of St. John the Devine.
 Metropolitan Museum of Art.
 Broadway Show.
 Midtown Manhattan Tour: Rockefeller Plaza.
 St. Patrick's Cathedral.
 Radio City Music Hall.
 Fifth Avenue Walk Shopping: Saks 5th Avenue.

-21. School Trips
+22. School Trips

 Parent Notification-Consent Form Day Trip -- SpanishSpanish.
 Parent Notification-Consent Form Day Trip -- ChineseChinese.
 Parent Notification-Consent Form Day Trip -- BanglaBengali.
 Parent Notification-Consent Form Day Trip -- RussianRussian.
 Parent Notification-Consent Form Day Trip -- UrduUrdu.